 The miracle of stopping the rain suggests that the other witness is Elijah.
 Malachi 4:5 tells us that Elijah will return before the great and terrible day of the LORD.
 Jesus told us the same thing in Matthew 17:11.
 Therefore, Elijah must come in order for this prophecy to be fulfilled.

 There is also another passage that suggests these two are the witnesses.
-Moses and Elijah appeared on the Mount of Transfiguration together (Matt.
-17:1-1-4).
+Moses and Elijah appeared on the Mount of Transfiguration together (Matthew 17:1-1-4).
 These two men were highly respected by the Jews and God greatly loves them.
 We cannot be sure that the witnesses are Moses and Elijah, but they are very good candidates.
 We cannot be sure about the identity of these two men because God did not find it important enough to tell us.

 The Ministry Ends